M-Lucan/expressVPN/README.md

 This is README file for my project.
-Goal of this project was to recreate ExpressVPN page using all the knowledge in HTML and CSS.
+Goal of this project was to recreate ExpressVPN web page using all the knowledge in HTML and CSS.